nalexn/ViewInspector/guide.md

 ## Views using `@ObservedObject`

-**ViewInspector** provides full support of such views, so you can inspect them without any intervention to the source code.
+**ViewInspector** provides full support for such views, so you can inspect them without any intervention in the source code.

 Unlike the views using `@State`, `@Environment` or `@EnvironmentObject`, the state changes inside `@ObservedObject` can be evaluated with synchronous tests.
 You may consider, however, using the asynchronous approach described below, just for the sake of the tests consistency.